cloudnativer/kube-install/docs/webinstall0.7.md

 ## Open the SSH password free channel to the target host

-Before using the web platform for installation, please open the SSH password free channel from localhost to the target host.You can use the `kube-install -exec sshcontrol` command to SSH through, or click the `Open SSH Channel of Host` button in the upper right corner to SSH through.
+Before starting the installation, please open the SSH password free channel from localhost to the target host.You can use the `kube-install -exec sshcontrol` command to SSH through, or click the `Open SSH Channel of Host` button in the upper right corner to SSH through.
 <br>
 use the `kube-install -exec sshcontrol` command to SSH through.